bekk/bekk-christmas/post/react/🎶on-the-third-day-of-christmas-a-developer-sent-to-me-3-react-security-tips.md

 If you need to let the users add the urls try adding as much as it yourself.
 For instance if they are adding a link to their favourite .christmas article, let them only ad the calendar, year and day instead of the whole url.
 If this does not suffice use a sanitizer or check that the URL starts with what you except.
 Like http or https as an example.

-## Keep your framework updated!
+## \#3 Keep your framework updated!

+This might seem to be an obvious one, but is still an important reminder.

-In Whitehat security's annual application security report, which analyses around 17 million security scans, they found that in one year there has been a 50% increase in vulnerabilities due to unpatched libraries.
-We use third-party libraries more and more, but sometime it can be hard to be sure if the library has vulnerabilities or not.
-In fact was a finding that 1/3 of all application security risk is inherited than written itself.
-React is no exception.
-Although React focus on security and strive for keeping React secure errors can and will be done.
-So keep your framework updated as well as other third-party libraries you may use.
+In Whitehat security's annual security report, they found that in one year there has been a 50% increase in vulnerabilities due to unpatched libraries.
+We use third-party libraries more and more, but it can be hard to be sure if the library has security vulnerabilities or not.
+In fact, another finding states that as much as 1/3 of all application security vulnerabilities are inherited rather than written in the application.
+Although Reacts developer team strive for security, errors can and will be made.
+Keep your framework updated as well as other third-party libraries you may use.
+Another tip for keeping the framework secure and your team updated on known vulnerabilities in your libraries is to use githubs dependabot on your repository.
+To read more about that check out the blogpost from the 2nd of December.